Erastova-group/ClayCode/docs/userguide.md

 ## Data files

-The data files store information necasary to construct the clay stuctiures for MD simulation.
+The data files store information necessary to construct the clay structures for MD simulation.

 The files are stored within `ClayCode/data/` directory: